Cruising Log for S/V Freedom - a Gemini 105 - Jim and Deb Faughn

 Mar 25, 2008 - To the right you can see what it looks like just after completing the topside and finishing some varnishing of the window frames.

 When you are building a boat yourself, you have to understand systems.
 Like airplanes and houses, when it comes to installing the systems the plans typically say "install the instruments and equipment and wire the boat now."
 Really, almost everyone does it their way anyway so the designer is more concerned with structural integrity of the hull than the wiring.
 There is a 20 hp Honda on the back.
+In many ways building a boat is like setting up your own business.
+Yes you can copy other styles, for instance how most car rental businesses pattern their operations on shops, but the end product is entirely up to you.

 This summer Paul is going off to work as a boat captain at Yellowstone so it does look like it will be done next year.